The Adaptive Advantage

 1. Shorter Time Horizons

-For years, businesses have operated under 3-, 5-, and 10-year plans.
+For years, businesses have operated under there, five, and 10-year plans.
 Today, consolidation is the new norm.
 Shifting business models and social entrepreneurs are changing consumer behaviors.
 And, disruptive technologies are being introduced daily, altering the competitive landscape and ensuring there isn’t a single industry that isn’t undergoing change.

 In this ever-changing landscape, strategy has become a continuous process rather than an annual one, and the strategic plan itself needs to be more fluid and more focused to ensure it continues to advance the organization toward its vision.
 As a result, more businesses are opting for quarterly reviews of environmental factors and strategies, and even more frequent reviews of tactics.
 These mid-course corrections also include more frequent competitive reviews.
 Those who aren’t keeping an eye on industry data and the activities of their competition are more likely to be leapfrogged.
 Today, quarterly reviews have become table stakes.